 “Not really,” I admitted.
 “But doesn’t it sound like something you could brag about?”

-“No,” Shirley said, and she turned and ran away toward the living room, where Mom was watching the television.
+“No,” Shirley said, and she turned and ran away toward the living room, where Mom watched the television.

 “I do,” whispered Tyler, the shy six-year-old.
 “I want to run outside.”